History of Moving Mountains Trust

 Right: In Sarawak we funded the seed planting and transplanting of around 49,000 saplings into logged forest.

-The charity is still focused on child education and providing a holistic care to the family and community, and over the years Moving Mountains has built many schools and a children’s home, funded feeding centres and early child development centres.
+The charity is however still focused on child education and providing a holistic care to the family and community, and over the years Moving Mountains has built and renovated schools, a children’s home, funded feeding centres and early child development centres.
 It has supported many teachers, social workers, counsellors and professionals to help the child beneficiaries.
 In Nepal and in Kenya it is in many places the only source of support and employment for many such people.

 In July 2012 Gavin was nominated to carry the Olympic Torch in recognition of all the good work that Moving Mountains has done over so many years.
 He was also given the Points of Light Award by British Prime Minister Theresa May.